-- 1. Develop at least two additional mini-parks and one additional community park by 2020. - 2.
-Complete construction of Scott Hill Park & Sports Complex by 2027. - Adopt a Horseshoe Lake Park plan which incorporates a Park Road safety corridor which improves and increased parking; loops city water mains; connects new restroom facilities to sewer; that makes multiple connections to the city's sidewalk system; and incorporates a splash pad and/or other water feature. - 4.
-Work with local owners and organizations to expand recreational opportunities at Horseshoe Lake - 5.
-Remodel kitchen facilities at Horseshoe Lake Park.
+- 1. Develop at least one additional mini-park and one additional community park by 2028. - 2.
+Complete construction of Scott Hill Park & Sports Complex by 2027. - 3.
+Incorporate a plan for Horseshoe Lake Park plan which includes safe crossing on Park Road, increases parking; loops city water mains; connects new restroom facilities to sewer; makes multiple connections to the city's sidewalk system; and incorporates a splash pad and/or other water features. - 4.
+Work with local owners and organizations to expand recreational opportunities at Horseshoe Lake Park. - 5.
+Remodel Horseshoe Lake shelter which has deteriorated siding, a leaking roof, inefficient lighting and worn tables and seating. - 6.
+Develop partnerships with developers, non-profits and for profits to construct new and maintaining exiting recreational facilities. - 7.
+Replace deteriorated and vandalized garbage cans and bench seating in Horseshoe Lake Park. - 8.
+Produce a plan for developing the city-owned property (~10-acre site) adjacent to the Lewis River by 2024.